 Devashish’s story: Tech Talent Accelerator program

-Devashish was studying psychology at university when he realized he was not really passionate about pursuing a career in the subject.
+Devashish was studying psychology at university when he realised he was not really passionate about pursuing a career in the subject.
 He dropped out of university, took a job as a prison officer, and researched different areas of the tech industry in his spare time.
 Software engineering intrigued him the most, so he began taking online courses in HTML and CSS.
 Eventually, as he was looking for a professional mentor, he found the Tech Talent Accelerator program with Generation.

 Devashish was quick to see his perspective change and skills develop as soon as the Generation program started.
 He enjoyed the first module, which focused on mindsets and behavioural skills, giving him more positivity and confidence.
 Another highlight was having a mentor who checked in on his progress, mental health, financial issues, and general well-being on a regular basis.
 After having so much uncertainty with dropping out of university, Devashish was finally seeing how resilient and driven he could be when he’s enthusiastic and passionate about the subject.